AndreasKarageorgos/Anonymous-Chat/README.md

 ### Clinet Example

-In order 2 clients to talk to each other, they must connect to the same server with the same AES,IV keys and same key words.
+In order 2 clients to talk to each other, they must connect to the same server with the same AES,IV keys.

 * Client1 AES.key = "GtR29" , IV.key = "Uiqw"

         >> python3 client.py

-        Enter a key word: Test

         Onion link: example_link.onion